jbarillas/Rsmmry/README.md

 [SMMRY](http://smmry.com/) offers a service to automatically summarize a webpage or simply text. rsmmry allows to access this service from within R.

+Could be useful in combination with packages like [antiword](http://cran.r-project.org/package=antiword) or [tm](https://CRAN.R-project.org/package=tm) that allow text mining.

 Installation
 ------------